Thursday, July 10, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Different tiers of TP-Link HomeShield Parental Controls among TP-Link’s Deco and Archer families.
 Prices are subject to change.

-• A primary SSID for each of the three bands, or you can use SSID for all of them via Smart Connect.
+• A primary SSID for each of the three bands, or you can use an SSID for all of them via Smart Connect.

 • A Guest SSID for each of the bands.